ajwills72/hbab/docs/perception.md

 First, traditional networks are quite shallow, often with only one hidden layer, while the primate visual system has [many layers](van1992information.pdf)

-Second, traditional networks are _densely connected_, in other words, every neuron in layer 1 is connected to every neuron in layer 2.
+Second, traditional networks are _densely connected_, in other words, every neuron in layer 1 is connected to every neuron in layer 2 and so on.
 The brain is generally much more _sparsely_ connected - there are many fewer connections than in a densely connected system.

-Third, this sparse connection is not random.
+Third, this sparse connectivity is not random.
 Neurons in early visual cortex have simple _receptive fields_, i.e. they respond only to stimulation in a particular area of the visual field.
 And, as we've known since the work of Hubel and Weisel in the early 1960s, there is _neuronal tuning_, i.e. different neurons respond to different patterns in their receptive fields.
 For example, one might respond most to a vertical line, responding less as the line becomes less vertical.
 Another might respond most to a horizontal line, and so on.

 Fourth, as we go deeper into visual cortex, the cells become more [complex](https://en.wikipedia.org/wiki/Complex_cell), for example less sensitive to the position of the line in the receptive field.

-Many of these properties were built into Kunihiko Fukushima's [Neocognitron](https://en.wikipedia.org/wiki/Neocognitron), which was published in 1980 and is the first example of what came to be known as a convolutional neural network.
+Many of these properties were built into Kunihiko Fukushima's ([pronounciation](https://www.howtopronounce.com/kunihiko-fukushima))  [Neocognitron](https://en.wikipedia.org/wiki/Neocognitron), which was published in 1980 and is the first example of what came to be known as a convolutional neural network.
 However, as with so much of the history of brain-inspired AI, it would be decades before this approach to object classification became dominant.

 ## LeNet